-- Analyze the connection between civil rights, women’s rights, and gay rights.
+- Analyze the connections among civil rights, women’s rights and gay rights.

 - Explore the overlap and interplay between the ideas and activism that shaped the multiple political movements that materialized after World War II.